1010-C/1010-server/README.md

 Make sure you have this environment variables set
 * DB_NAME (The name of the database you created )
-* DB_USERNAME (The user that owns the databas you created.
+* DB_USERNAME (The user that owns the database you created.
 High chances thats its your username ;) )
 * DB_PASSWORD (Database password.
 High chances its your password )
 * DB_PORT (You may set this to an empty string, Django knows)
 * DB_HOST (You may set this to an empty string, Django knows)